smyp1/u1_lesson_intro_CSS/README.md

   padding: 10px 0;
 }
 ```
+That color code is known as a "Hexidecimal" system, with 16 different characters (0-9, A-F) that we can use.
+The first 2 digits control the level of Red, the second 2 are for our Green values, and the last 2 control the Blue levels.  #000000 is the lowest value possibe - Black, while #FFFFFF is everything set to max - White. #FF0000 would be a strong Red, #0000FF would be a deep Blue

+We also can use RGB values, which go between 0-255.
+RGB(0, 0, 0) will be Black, RGB(255, 255, 255) would be White, (255, 0, 0) will be Red.
+What color do we think (200, 0, 200) would resemble?

+Additionally, we have the ability to use RGBA, using the "Alpha" value to set the opacity of our element.
+This value goes between 0 and 1, with 0 being fully transparent, and 1 being fully opaque.
+(255, 255, 255, 1) would be a strong, opaque White, while (255, 255, 255, .2) would be mostly transparent.

+CSS has somewhere around 85 colors that can be called on by name, ranging from the common ("Blue", "Red", "Green"), to a bit more far-out ("Lemonchiffon", "Dodgerblue", "Azure").
+Some colors you may be familiar with ("Cerulean") can not be used, and you will need to use RGB or Hexidecimal to get something resembling those specific colors.

-Notice the syntax for padding, this is shorthand for applying padding on an element.
+Now that we've discussed the code used for colors, notice the syntax for padding, this is shorthand for applying padding on an element.
 Padding, margin and a few other properties follow the convention of applying styles in a clockwise direction.
 For example:

 ```css
 element {
   padding: 1px 2px 2px 1px;
 }
 ```

 This will apply padding from top, right, bottom, left.